Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Professional tools, guided setup

-Children use the same AI tools professionals use — but everything is organized in a Starter Kit so families can connect their own API keys and students can focus on creating, not installing.
+Students use the same AI tools professionals use, but everything is organized inside a Starter Kit they clone in Session 2.
+Families connect their own API keys, and the course can rotate tools when rate limits or task fit demand it.

-Claude Code Codex Gemini CLI Google Trends Reddit Research Google News Remotion Video Gemini TTS Image Generation YouTube Uploader Instagram Publishing
+Starter Kit Claude Code Codex Gemini CLI GitHub Google Classroom Google Trends Reddit Research Google News Remotion Video Gemini TTS Image Generation YouTube Uploader Instagram Publishing

-Students learn to connect tools into a repeatable workflow: Research → Brainstorm → Create Content → Generate Media → Publish.
-The same chain works for any business.
+Students learn to connect tools into a repeatable workflow: Research → Brainstorm → Social Content → Generate Media → Publish.
+The same chain works across different businesses and platforms.

 How it works